 Note that this topic requires the effective contribution of Social Sciences and Humanities (SSH) disciplines.

 Demonstration sites and related activities

 The Mission encourages collaborations between regional and local authorities facing similar challenges and considers this to be a very efficient approach to secure a large impact.
-Therefore, the demonstration activities of the proposals should:
+Therefore, the demonstration activities of the proposals:

-Take place in at least 2 different transborder demonstration sites established in Member States or Associated Country, with the involvement of the regional or local authorities (preferably participating in the consortium as a beneficiary or associated partner).
+Must take place in at least two distinct transborder demonstration sites located in EU Member States or Associated Countries.
+The demonstration areas must span adjacent regions on both sides of a national border, fostering cross-border collaboration.
+Regional or local authorities in these areas should actively participate in the project, ideally as beneficiaries or associated partners within the consortium.

-Should include at least 2 “replicating” sites in Member States or Associated Countries, interested in reapplying the lessons learnt (totally, partially or with the required adjustments) in their territories.
+Should include at least 1 “replicating” site spanning adjacent regions on either side of a national border, located in Member States or Associated Countries, interested in reapplying the lessons learnt (totally, partially or with the required adjustments) in their territories.
 For the replication, the consortium could include one or more partners that would provide support for the technical exchanges and the knowledge uptake in the “replicating” regions or local authorities.
-Replicating regions are not expected to conduct complete a demonstration or carry out on the ground activities already in the course of the project.
-However, replicating regions should at least prepare the theoretical framework for replicating (through exchanges with the demonstration regions) and explore means to fund the implementation of those solutions.
+Replicating regions are not necessarily expected to carry out on the ground activities already in the course of the project.
+However, replicating regions should at least prepare the theoretical framework for replicating the successful solutions and explore means to fund the implementation of those solutions.

 Links to the Mission and to other projects and initiatives